-Administrative Penalties Criminal Penalties ■ Driver's license suspension: 45 to 90 days.
-License suspension for 1 year.
-A license reinstatement fee ranging from \$50 to • \$500 - \$5,000 fine. \$1,200, depending on the specifics of the situation. ■ Possible jail time up to 2 1/2 years. o o Possible alcohol education program. ens Drivers under 18 years old must attend a Youth Alcohol Program (YAP) and Off serve an additional suspension period of 1 year.
-First Offense Drivers between 18 and 21 years old must attend a YAP and serve an 证 additional suspension period of 180 days. a Driver's license suspension: Varies by time between License suspension of 2 years.
-Second Offense charges. • \$600 - \$10,000 fine.
-Offic A license reinstatement fee ranging from \$50 to Possible jail time between 60 days and 2 1/2 years.
-The judge can suspend p C \$1,200, depending on the specifics of the situation. this sentence to a minimum of 30 days; otherwise, you aren't eligible for 000 Mandatory installation of an ignition interlock parole until you serve 30 days. Š device.
+Administrative Penalties Criminal Penalties First Offense Driver's license suspension: 45 to 90 days.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+License suspension for 1 year. \$500 - \$5,000 fine.
+Possible jail time up to 2 1/2 years.
 Possible alcohol education program.
-Driver's license suspension: Varies by time between Felony charge. charges.
-License suspension for 8 years.
-A license reinstatement fee ranging from \$50 to • \$1,000 - \$15,000 fine. \$1,200, depending on the specifics of the situation.
-Possible jail time between 180 days and 2 1/2 years, or prison time Se Mandatory installation of an ignition interlock between 2 1/2 years and 5 years.
-Your judge can reduce the sentence to fen device 150 days; otherwise, you aren't eligible for parole until you serve 150 days. of Possible alcohol education program (see below).
-Third Offense Mandatory installation of an ignition interlock device.
-F Possible vehicle registration revocation. • Driver's license suspension: Varies by time between Felony charge. charges.
-License suspension for 10 years.
-A license reinstatement fee ranging from \$50 to • \$1,500 - \$25,000 fine. \$1,200, depending on the specifics of the situation.
-Between 2 years and 2 1/2 years in jail, or between 2 1/2 years and 5 years O) Mandatory installation of an ignition interlock in prison.
-Your judge can reduce the sentence to 12 months; otherwise, sus device you aren't eligible for parole until you serve at least 12 months.
-Offic Possible alcohol education program (see below). 타 Mandatory installation of an ignition interlock device.
-Fourth Offense Possible vehicle registration revocation. ш Possible motor vehicle forfeiture.
-Driver's license suspension: Varies by time between Felony charge. charges.
-License revocation: up to lifetime.
-A license reinstatement fee ranging from \$50 to • \$2,000 - \$50,000 fine. \$1,200, depending on the specifics of the situation.
-Possible jail time of at least 2 1/2 years, or prison time between 2 1/2 Se Mandatory installation of an ignition interlock years and 5 years.
-Your judge can reduce this to 24 months; otherwise, fen device. you aren't eligible for parole until you serve at least 24 months. o Possible vehicle registration revocation.
-Fifth Offense Possible motor vehicle forfeiture. ii.
+Drivers under 18 years old must attend a Youth Alcohol Program (YAP) and serve an additional suspension period of 1 year.
+Drivers between 18 and 21 years old must attend a YAP and serve an additional suspension period of 180 days.
+Second Offense Driver's license suspension: Varies by time between charges.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+Mandatory installation of an ignition interlock device.
+License suspension of 2 years. \$600 - \$10,000 fine.
+Possible jail time between 60 days and 2 1/2 years.
+The judge can suspend this sentence to a minimum of 30 days; otherwise, you aren't eligible for parole until you serve 30 days.
+Possible alcohol education program.
+Third Offense Driver's license suspension: Varies by time between charges.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+Mandatory installation of an ignition interlock device Felony charge.
+License suspension for 8 years. \$1,000 - \$15,000 fine.
+Possible jail time between 180 days and 2 1/2 years, or prison time between 2 1/2 years and 5 years.
+Your judge can reduce the sentence to 150 days; otherwise, you aren't eligible for parole until you serve 150 days.
+Possible alcohol education program (see below).
+Mandatory installation of an ignition interlock device.
+Possible vehicle registration revocation.
+Fourth Offense Driver's license suspension: Varies by time between charges.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+Mandatory installation of an ignition interlock device Felony charge.
+License suspension for 10 years. \$1,500 - \$25,000 fine.
+Between 2 years and 2 1/2 years in jail, or between 2 1/2 years and 5 years in prison.
+Your judge can reduce the sentence to 12 months; otherwise, you aren't eligible for parole until you serve at least 12 months.
+Possible alcohol education program (see below).
+Mandatory installation of an ignition interlock device.
+Possible vehicle registration revocation.
+Possible motor vehicle forfeiture.
+Fifth Offense Driver's license suspension: Varies by time between charges.
+A license reinstatement fee ranging from \$50 to \$1,200, depending on the specifics of the situation.
+Mandatory installation of an ignition interlock device.
+Felony charge.
+License revocation: up to lifetime. \$2,000 - \$50,000 fine.
+Possible jail time of at least 2 1/2 years, or prison time between 2 1/2 years and 5 years.
+Your judge can reduce this to 24 months; otherwise, you aren't eligible for parole until you serve at least 24 months.
+Possible vehicle registration revocation.
+Possible motor vehicle forfeiture.
 Possible alcohol education program.